Starter

 }

 Flows are directed step graphs.
 Each step is a typed action — collect money, create a record, call a webhook, export to Xero, branch on a condition.
-Chain them in any order.
+Every step puts its output into shared context for the next step.

 Debit a bank mandate or charge a card.
 GoCardless, Stripe, or Akahu.